Modena

 Today, the palace is the current home to the Military Academy, the Academy’s Historical Museum, and a precious library (available for viewing on request to the Military Academy).

-Unfortunately, after 1858 when the Duke left the city, and the Italian Government converted the palace into the Military Academy, many of the rooms were severely remodeled, taking away their original look.
-Fortunately, the most prestigious studio, the Duke’s Office, featuring gold plated wooden panels, was preserved.
+Unfortunately, after 1858 when the Duke left the city and the Italian Government converted the palace into the Military Academy, many of the rooms were severely remodelled, taking away their original look.
+Fortunately, the most prestigious studio, the Duke’s Office, featuring gold-plated wooden panels, was preserved.

 Duke’s Summer Palace in Sassuolo

 You will find this palace about 16 km south of Modena.
-Indeed, it’s the best-preserved Estensi Palaces to see in Modena Italy.
+It’s the best-preserved Estensi Palaces to see in Modena.

-The building got constructed in 1458, and initially known as Rocca Castle.
-Then, in 1609, it was passed to the Este family, who eventually converted into a palace for use as a summer residence.
-Also, the architect in charge of the building, Bartolomeo Avanzini, worked with the famous roman architect Gian Lorenzo Bernini.
+The building got constructed in 1458 and initially known as Rocca Castle.
+Then, in 1609, it was passed to the Este family, who eventually converted it into a palace for a summer residence.
+Also, the architect in charge of the building, Bartolomeo Avanzini, worked with the famous Roman architect Gian Lorenzo Bernini.

 Palazzo dei Musei

-This massive palace was built by Duke Francis, the third as a shelter for the poor.
-After Italy’s unification, the palace was converted into museums, as it is today.
+This massive palace was built by Duke Francis the Third as a shelter for the poor.
+After Italy’s unification, the palace was converted into a museum, as it is today.
 The Duke’s massive library and Painting gallery moved here from the Duke’s palace and opened to the general public.

-Unfortunately, only a part of the works is on exhibit as there’s not enough space for the entire collection.
+Unfortunately, only a part of the works is on exhibit, as there’s not enough space for the entire collection.
 Here, you will find paintings, drawings, objects, bronzes, and medals.
-Additionally, among other things stand out is the bust of Francis I by Bernini, the portrait of the DukeDuke of Velasquez, the triptych of El Greco, and the paintings of Correggio, Tintoretto, Veronese, Guido Reni, Guercino, Salvator Rosa.
+Among other things stand out is the bust of Francis I by Bernini, the portrait of the DukeDuke of Velasquez, the triptych of El Greco, and the paintings of Correggio, Tintoretto, Veronese, Guido Reni, Guercino, Salvator Rosa.

 Estensi Library

-The Estensi library collection consists of a sizable number of books of historical and artistic interest since the time of the Marquis Niccolò III.
+The Estensi library collection consists of many books of historical and artistic interest since the time of the Marquis Niccolò III.

 Bible of Borso